List of Saw characters: Jeff Ridenhour

 Jeff Ridenhour first appears in Saw as a victim of one of Jigsaw's experimental traps.
 He is bound to a chair with two drills aimed at his neck.
 Jigsaw activates the trap, and the drills slowly move towards Jeff's neck.
-Jigsaw tells Detective Steven Sing that the key to free him is on a ring with dozens of others.
+Jigsaw tells Detective Steven Sing that the key to free him is in a box with dozens of others.
 Without enough time to try all the keys, Sing shoots the drills to stop them.

 Jeff later appears in Saw: The Video Game.
 He is shown to have become suicidal due to trauma.
 As such, Jigsaw kidnaps Jeff once again and places him in a trap that would impale him with spikes.
 Detective Tapp manages to free him, but an injured Jeff runs away and leaves Tapp behind.
 During the events of Saw II: Flesh & Blood, it is revealed that two days after Jeff escaped from the asylum, he committed suicide.